 Although I would love to be a full-time content creator, I am doing this as a side hustle.
 I am a one-person team for the most part when it comes to filming, planning, performing and editing.
 I ask for help at times, but only when it’s necessary.
 As for my brand, the name ‘Woman.Driven’, I pretty much picked a name that meant, I am a woman that loves to drive.
 My brand really comes down to anyone that wants to learn, can.

 It wasn’t until I saved up enough money to get my dream car, that I decided to revisit YouTube.
 I told myself the day I take delivery, I will make a video the following day and post.
 No more delays, just action.
 Part of what helped was quote I go by most of the time, within reason of course.
-That is “take massive action” said by Tony Robbins.
+That is “take massive action” said Tony Robbins.
 It can mean so much or very little, but very powerful.
 When making videos, you have to do it because you enjoy what you’re doing.
 Motivation comes from your growth and from how your fans welcome and keep you going.
 I just love the progression and overall growth of the channel and myself as a creator.

-The content I post is different than the typical.
+The content I post is different from the typical.
 Since most of it is educational in some capacity, I have to think about the main points of the subject.
 This includes explaining in detail and showing the work.
 This usually starts with the overall plan of the particular vehicle and the end goal for it.

-I start with a systemic plan of everything I wish to do on a car.
+I start with a systemic plan of everything I wish to do in a car.
 Once I figure that part out, I associate a cost for everything.
 Once I have the cost, I choose what I want and then plan the video based on that.
 This usually follows an order that expands into the next video.
 This way, nothing is out of order.
-I usually would research if anyone has done a similar video, if so, I look for ways to make it different but not too different.
+I usually would research if anyone has done a similar video if so, I look for ways to make it different but not too different.
 The times that I’ve gotten stuck, I just watch videos in my niche.
 That will eventually trigger an idea that you can mold on your own.

 When I first started, I kept expenses low as I did not know how things would turn out.
 My editing software of choice was Camtasia.
 It was easy to use; however, not the best when it comes to real editing.
 It did fine for a bit until I upgraded to Adobe Premiere.
 It took some time to learn how to use Adobe, but with YouTube at your fingertips, learning was easier.
 I will say it takes time to figure out an editing style.